Spam WordPress comments are the worst. They’re like uninvited guests scribbling nonsense all over your carefully built website.

 Once you have filled out the form, you can click on the ‘Submit’ button to register your site.

-Google reCAPTCHA will now show you a success message along with the site key and the secret key on this page.
+Google reCAPTCHA will now show you a success message along with your Site Key and Secret Key.

 You can now use these API keys in the plugin settings on your WordPress website.